On turning 33. Who do you want to be?

-But, I suppose, it is what it is.
+But, I suppose, I’m turning 33 years old, and it is what it is.

 How about you?
 How old are you this year?
 What do you want to do at that age?
 Who do you want to be and what do you keep putting off?
 When do you think you’ll get there?
 Or are you one of those people who actually has their life in order, in which case…how did you manage that???